 I am no athlete but the elation that I felt with each rising step, I kept climbing and soon I was at the top, near the temple.
 The view from the temple was wonderful.
 I could see the distant down, hills all around and the clouds closing in on them.
 There was a beautiful interplay of light and shade.
 The scattered clouds were floating through the hills and sometimes covering up the peaks.
 I stood there for sometime, mesmerized by the scenes in front of me.

 (Golu Devta Temple – Temple of Bells, as I like to call it.
-This photograph was clicked on my mobile phone just to show how densely bells of all shapes and sizes were there in the temple.
-This photograph shows just a small part of the temple.)
+This photograph was clicked just to show how densely bells of all shapes and sizes were there in the temple.
+This photograph shows a small part of the temple complex.)